-Based at the University of Scranton, the Bochicchio Sports Character Initiative is managed by a group of educators, coaches, athletes, and athletic administrators from throughout northeastern Pennsylvania.
-These individuals volunteer their time to promote positive coaching in the local youth sports arena.
-The group dedicates itself to compiling and promoting the very best coaching principles and philosophies available.
-Affliated with such national organizations as the American Sports Education Program and the Positive Coaching Alliance, the Bochicchio Sports Character Initiative sponsors coaching workshops, facilitates dialogue, and works with high school, recreational, and youth sports programs to build enriching, effective, and rewarding athletic environments that honor the game, enhance player development, and treat participants with due respect.
+The Bochicchio Sports Character Initiative is managed by a group of educators, coaches, and athletic administrators in Northeastern Pennsylvania.
+These individuals volunteer their time to promote responsible coaching in youth sports.
+The group dedicates itself to compiling and presenting the very best coaching principles available.
+Affiliated with such nationally recognized organizations as the American Sports Education Program and the Positive Coaching Alliance, the Bochicchio Initiative sponsors coaching workshops, facilitates communication between sports organizations, and works with youth sports programs to build enriching athletic environments that honor the game, enhance player development, and treat participants with due respect.
 Since its inception in 2007, the Bochicchio Sports Character Initiative has trained over 1500 coaches, administrators, and student-athletes in the Northeastern Pennsyvlvania region.

-The Bochicchio Sports Character Initiative Youth Soccer Coaching Workshop in honor of Joe Bochicchio.
-Among the many area soccer people in attendance as guests and instructors were (l to r) Jeff Bochicchio, Stephen Klingman (University of Scranton Associate Athletic Director and former U of S men's head soccer coach), Matt Pivirotto (University of Scranton men's head soccer coach),Sandy Bochicchio,Gus Esgro, Colleen Murphy (University of Scranton women's head soccer coach), Eilleen Sodano (North Pocono High School girls' assistant soccer coach), Steve Davis, Ph.D.
-(University of Scranton Associate Provost), Jack O' Malley, Ph.D.
-(Chair, Bochicchio Sports Character Initiative), and Chris Davis, Ph.D. (head soccer coach, Baptist Bible College women).
+The 2007 Bochicchio Sports Character Initiative Soccer Coaching Workshop in honor of Joe Bochicchio.
+Attendees included: (l to r) Jeff Bochicchio, Steve Klingman (University of Scranton Associate Athletic Director and former U of S soccer coach), Matt Pivirotto (University of Scranton men's soccer coach),Sandy Bochicchio,Gus Esgro, Colleen Pivirotto (University of Scranton women's soccer coach), Eilleen Sodano, Steve Davis, Jack O' Malley (Chair, Bochicchio Initiative), and Chris Davis.(women's soccer coach, Baptist Bible College).

-These components of character and sporting excellence brought the team and its winning coach national recognition in Division III athletics.
+These components of excellence earned this decorated coach national recognition in Division III NCAA athletics.